sana-ajani/theCatSaidNo_GHUniverse/README.md

             python-version: 3.7
       ```

    - **Running a command (line 16)**: You can run commands on the job's virtual machine.
-We are running the Python commands below to install dependencies in our requirements.txt, lint, and test our application.
+We are running the Python commands below to install the dependencies from our requirements.txt, and lint and test our application.

       ```yaml
         - name: Install dependencies